Lucio Blanco: Biography

 Lucio Blanco was born on July 21, 1879, in Nadadores, Coahuila.
 He is noted for three major accomplishments.
 Forces under his command accomplished the first major victory of the Constitutional forces against the Federal forces of General Victoriano Huerta's government by taking the city of Matamoros in June 1913.
 In August 1913, he became the first revolutionary to distribute hacienda land to the peasantry.
 In late 1914, he was the driving force of the moderate generals who wished to bring peace between the victorious Constitutional factions who began quarreling among themselves.
 His efforts resulted in the Convention of Aguascalientes in October 1914.

 Lucio Blanco was the son of Bernardo Blanco, and Maria Fuentes, prominent landowners.
 He attended primary school in Muzquiz, Coahuila, and secondary school in the state capital of Saltillo.
 He also spent several months in Texas, studying English.
 He finished his secondary schooling in Monterrey.
 At the age of twenty, he entered a private college in Torreón.
 He did not graduate, but returned home to manage this parent’s property in Muzquiz.

-Because of family connections, Blanco became a supporter of Francisco Madero, and in the decade before the revolution, helped set up political clubs of Madero supporters in Coahuila.
+Because of family connections, Blanco became a supporter of Francisco I. Madero, and in the decade before the revolution, helped set up political clubs of Madero supporters in Coahuila.
 Blanco also became a supporter of the well-known anarchist Ricardo Flores Magón, and in 1906, attempted to join a Flores Magón rebellion.
 He was dissuaded however, and returned home.

-In 1909, he joined the Anti-Reelection Party of Francisco Madero and became active in organizing political rallies.
+In 1909, he joined the Anti-Reelection Party of Madero and became active in organizing political rallies.
 He associated himself with Jesús Carranza, brother of Venustiano Carranza, and when hostilities broke out in late 1910, Blanco joined the forces of Jesús Carranza.
 With the conclusion of hostilities in May 1911, Blanco took a position within the Ministry of Interior of the interim government.
 Blanco had political disagreements with the Minister of Interior, and so he left the capital and returned to Coahuila.

 At this time, Venustiano Carranza was the Maderist governor of Coahuila, and he advised Blanco to join the State militia.
 In early 1912, General Pascual Orozco revolted against the Madero government, and Carranza mobilized the State militia to battle the Orozco forces attempting to operate in Coahuila.
 Despite having no military training, Blanco impressed his superiors, and by the time hostilities ended in the summer of 1912, Blanco had been promoted to captain.